AdobeDocs/analytics-learn.de-DE/help/administration/manage-report-suites/configuring-zip-and-postal-code-settings.md

 ---
-title: Konfigurieren der Postleitzahleneinstellungen in Adobe Analytics
+title: Konfigurieren der Postleitzahleinstellungen in Adobe Analytics
 seo-title: Configuring Zip and Postal Code Settings in Adobe Analytics
 description: In diesem Video erfahren Sie, wie Sie die Einstellungen für Postleitzahlen konfigurieren, damit Sie Analysen auf der Grundlage dieser Regionsdaten durchführen können.
 seo-description: In this video you will learn how to configure zip and postal code settings, so that you can do analysis based on this region data.